In this article you will find:

 Observing the marketing activities of stores over the past few years, we notice an increase in interest in the area of paid marketing and, at the same time, a decrease in interest in the topic of positioning.
 According to data from the 2015 Online Store Report, which we conduct every year.
 14.8 percent of stores relied on positioning to attract customers.
 A year later, only 13.5 percent of stores declared such actions.
 I'm absolutely not suggesting here to abandon the adaptation of their stores to the requirements of the major search engines, on the contrary, one should pay attention to the so recently commented "Awesomeness" indicator.
 This shows the direction of the Mountain View giant, which focuses primarily on being inspiring, engaging and simply interesting for visitors.
 Conversely, from paid channels, extrapolating ROI will be much easier.

 What's more, optimizing the site, stores should base only on the results from paid activities.
 Such an approach avoids costly mistakes, adjusting SEO under the behavior of a well-known target group.
 And only then it adequately translates into conversions.What is ahead of us in the future?
 Certainly, these two directions will grow: paid search and social media.
 The importance of paid search will probably be influenced by the tools developed by Google.
 Already, Google Shopping offers great opportunities - it's easier for a retailer to launch product campaigns and get meaningful results than before with plain text.
 We are also seeing a lot of interest in the AdWords campaign service launched last year on the Shoper platform - Shoper Campaigns.
 After more than a year of running campaigns for stores, we see how much our stores needed such a service.
-We have seen a 1,400 percent increase in customers using our campaigns.
-The platform has already generated more than PLN 8 million in revenue for customers, and the average ROAS of the campaign (target return on advertising expenditures) is 800 percent.The increased investment in marketing is a signal to me that e-tailers' awareness of sources of traffic and orders is growing.
+We have seen a 1,400 percent increase in customers using the campaigns we run.
+The platform has already generated more than PLN 8 million in revenue for clients, and the average ROAS of the campaign (target return on advertising expenditures) is 800 percent.The increased investment in marketing is a signal to me that e-tailers' awareness of sources of traffic and orders is growing.
 This pleases me immensely, as stores are betting on channels that are measurable and largely more predictable.

 Methodology: the data comes from more than 10,000 online stores operating on the Shoper platform from January to August 2017.